sudo-ditto/nextjs-ts-jest-rtl-boilerplate/README.md

 ### Installation and Setup

-Simply run `npm install nextjs-ts-boilerplate`.
+Simply run `npm install nextjs-ts-rtl-jest-boilerplate`.

 Alternatively, clone down the [repository](https://github.com/lucky-lore/nextjs-ts-rtl-jest-prettier-boilerplate).

 You will need `node` and `npm` installed globally on your machine.